-Eternity Martis an award-winning Toronto-based journalist and editor whose work has been featured in The Huffington PostVICEChatelaineMaclean’s, FlareSalon, CBC, HazlittThe Walrus, Refinery29, The Fader, Complex and many more.
-She is the former senior editor and health editor of Xtra magazine, guiding the publication to a global and digital media outlet.
-She is also an assistant professor at Toronto Metropolitan University’s School of Journalism.
+Eternity Martis is an assistant professor at Toronto Metropolitan University’s School of Journalism, a speaker, and an award-winning Toronto-based journalist and editor whose work has been featured in The Huffington PostVICEChatelaineMaclean’s, FlareSalon, CBC, HazlittThe Walrus, Refinery29, The Fader, Complex and many more.
+As the former senior editor and health editor of Xtra magazine, she helped guide the publication from a print newspaper to an award-winning digital magazine.

 Eternity’s bestselling debut memoir, They Said This Would Be Fun: Race, Campus Life, and Growing Up, is featured on must-read book lists including Now magazine, the Globe and Mail, Pop Sugar, BlogTO, CBC, and Chatelaine, and on high school and post-secondary syllabi across North America.
-They Said This Would Be Fun has been named one of Indigo’s “Best Books of 2020” and is an Audible and Apple pick for one of the “Best Audiobooks of 2020.”
-They Said This Would Be Fun recently won the Kobo Emerging Writer Prize for Non-Fiction, and the TV/film rights have been sold to Temple Street Productions, a division of Boat Rocker Media.
-Out now in hardcover, paperback, e-book, and audiobook.
+They Said This Would Be Fun was one of Indigo’s “Best Books of 2020” and one of Audible and Apple’s picks for “Best Audiobooks of 2020.”
+They Said This Would Be Fun won the Rakuten Kobo Emerging Writer Prize for Nonfiction and was nominated for the Evergreen Award.
+Eternity is currently working on her second book.

 FEATURED IN: